chadaustin/2016frontend/README.md

 Now make changes to your source files and reload the page at will!

+Play around with tweaking the CSS.
+If you've never used React or JSX, try modifying the components or adding new ones.
+If you want to learn Redux, try making the store a lot more sophisticated.

 # Editor

 Atom with the atom-typescript plugin works really well.
 I've heard people have